 UN investigator says North Korea cracking down on escapes

-SEOUL, South Korea (AP) — The United Nations' independent investigator on human rights in North Korea says there are signs it and China are strengthening their efforts to track down people who have escaped from the North.
+SEOUL, South Korea (AP) — The United Nations' independent investigator on human rights in North Korea said Friday there are signs the country and China are strengthening their efforts to track down people who have escaped from the North.

 His comments came as North Korean leader Kim Jong Un and Chinese President Xi Jinping wrapped up a summit in Pyongyang at which they vowed stronger ties amid stalled nuclear negotiations with Washington.

-Quintana says he reiterated the need to include North Korean human rights concerns in the nuclear negotiations.
+Quintana said he reiterated the need to include North Korean human rights concerns in the nuclear negotiations.
+Following a provocative series of nuclear and missile tests, Kim began a diplomatic outreach in 2018 that led to summits with the leaders of the United States, China, South Korea and Russia.
+Human rights issues have been sidelined from the meetings.